-You can get an image showing the x-y coordinates by importing the xy-grid background image into a scratch program.
+You can get an image showing the x-y coordinates by importing the xy-grid backdrop image into a scratch program.

 An easy way to get work out a specific position is to place your mouse to the required position and then read the X and Y co-ordinates shown in the bottom right of the stage.
-Alternatively move the sprite to the correct position and double-click on it, and the code blocks will be updated to the current position.
+Alternatively move the sprite to the correct position and the code blocks in the motion category will be updated to the current position.